tjknoth/cse130-web/lectures/06-parsing.md

 ## Grammars

-A grammar is a recursive definition of a set of trees
+A grammar is a recursive definition of a set of *parse trees*

-  - each tree is a *parse tree* for some string
-  - *parse* a string `s` = find a parse tree for `s` that belongs to the grammar

 <br>
 <br>